-We have applied to have our class A common stock approved for quotation on The NASDAQ Global Market under the Symbol "SCMP".
+Our class A common stock has been approved for listing on the NASDAQ Global Market under the Symbol "SCMP".

 SHARES ELIGIBLE FOR FUTURE SALE

 Prior to this offering, there has been no market for our class A common stock, and a liquid trading market for our class A common stock may not develop or be sustained after this offering.
 Future sales of substantial amounts of our common stock, including shares issued upon exercise of outstanding options, in the public market after this offering, or the anticipation of those sales, could adversely affect market prices prevailing from time to time and could impair our ability to raise capital through sales of our equity securities.